-Written assignments should be organized carefully, neatly, and in complete sentences, with concise wellreasoned logical arguments.
+Written assignments should be organized carefully, neatly, and in complete sentences, with concise well-reasoned logical arguments.
 Cite any external resources used, and clearly label all problems.
-All electronic submissions are expected to be easily readable and all pages on which any portion of your response to a given problem appears must be marked when submitting your assignment.
+If you collaborated with any other students, write the names of all collaborators on the top of your assignment.
+If your assignment is more than one page long, use a staple or paperclip to affix the pages together.
 Failure to adhere to any of these guidelines may result in point deductions, at the grader's discretion.